reab5555/Product-Reputation-Analyzer/README.md

 5. Assembling a report with the list of the main problems, issues, or criticisms and providing unique KPI metrics.

 ## Algorithm steps
-Loading fetched Dataset -> Cleaning texts -> Extracting all Criticisms and Sentiments -> Summarizing the criticisms into main topics and analyzing KPIs
+Loading fetched Dataset -> Cleaning texts -> Extracting all Criticisms and Emotions -> Summarizing the criticisms into main topics and analyzing KPIs

 <img src="examples/Product Analysis.png" width="500" alt="alt text">